ojk2/CS-108-Labs/README.md

 * Learn how to use github

-Filenames beginning with _ are my own second attempts for deep comprehension purposes.
+Filenames beginning with _ are my own second attempts to reimplement in other ways that I can think of.